 QUILOTOA VOLCANO, ECUADOR

 Quilotoa volcano is a small 3 km wide caldera and can be easily reached from the capital of Ecuador, Quito.
 This water-filled caldera is the most western volcano in the Ecuadorian Andes.
 We were a bit unlucky as the weather wasn’t that great.
 The color of the water is changing dramatically with sunlight.
-You can walk down and enjoy the beautiful scenery overlooking Quilotoa.
+You can walk down and enjoy the beautiful scenery overlooking Quilotoa lagoon.
 Going back up can be difficult due to the altitude, so make sure to drink some coca tea before.

 Once a forgotten town of glorious Incas often referred to as the Lost City of the Incas.
 Machu Picchu was built in the 15th century and probably constructed by the famous Inca emperor Pachacuti.
 It is still a myth why the Incas abandoned this beautiful place even before the Spanish arrived.
 I recommend you to take a guided tour around Machu Picchu to learn about interesting facts.